sourceduty/Industry_Simulator/README.md

 #

-Alex: *"I don't believe anyone has developed and modelled industries like this before.
+Alex: *"I don't believe anyone has developed a tool to model industries like this before.
 However, if it has been done, this method would offer a significantly more accurate and innovative way of modeling industries."*

 ***